The Warranty Game: Enforcing Your Product Warranty J. M. Edgar, J.D., C.M.C.

-The limitation of the common law warranty of merchantability is that a product must be merchantable only at the moment of sale.
-If it breaks 10 minutes later, the warranty of merchantability does not apply – the sale is over, so the warranty of merchantability has expired.
+A product needed to be merchantable only at the moment of sale.
+If it broke down 10 minutes later, the warranty of merchantability did not apply – the sale was over, so the warranty of merchantability had expired.

-(2) continue to be fit for these uses for a reasonable period of time after the sale.
+(3) Continuing to be fit for a reasonable time after the sale.

-These warranties may not sound like anything much, but they are everything you need to collect the cost of repairing or replacing a defective product.
+The merchantability warranty may not sound like anything much but it is everything you need to collect the cost of repairing or replacing a defective product.